Tunetown/SNIPE_Experimenter/README.md

 ## Compatibility

 The application has been developed using Java 1.8, but should also run without problems with Java 1.6.
+The repository contains a full, self-contained Eclipse project (created with Eclipse Luna) with no external dependencies.

 ## Release Status